StreetStrider/fluh/readme.md

 ## The idea

-When thinking of reactive stuff there's a whole space of decisions you need to make.
+When thinking of reactive stuff there're multiple spaces of decisions in which you have to make a choice.

 * Is it push or pull?
 * Is it always live or depends on subscribers' presense?